Is Following Christ Difficult?

 Prayer:

 I come before you with a humble heart, acknowledging the challenges that come with following Christ.
 Your Word tells us that the path may be difficult, but with you, all things are possible.
-I pray for strength and discipline for my fellow believers who may be struggling.

-Grant them the grace to walk with you faithfully, even in the face of difficulties.
-May their love for Jesus be the driving force in their lives, surpassing any challenges that may arise.
-Help them to remember that, through your strength, they can overcome all obstacles.
+May their love for Jesus be the driving force in their lives, surpassing any challenge that may arise.
+Father, help them to remember that, through your strength, they can overcome all obstacles.

-In Jesus’ name, I pray.
-Amen.
+In Jesus’ name I pray,

 📜 Permission to Share Quotes or Articles